 The City's Urban Design Section and Engineering Department have provided no comments on the proposed severance and variance applications as there is no proposed development on the retained or conveyed parcel at this time.

 Heritage Markham

-Heritage Markham will review the requested variances on December 12, 2018 and is expected to have no objection to their approval as they reflect the existing site conditions of the property.
+Heritage Markham will review the requested variance on December 12, 2018 and is expected to have no objection to its approval as it reflects the existing site conditions of the property.

 EXTERNAL AGENCIES

 TRCA Comments